alleystoughton/Forlan/jforlan/README.txt

   mac

-    contains Mac OS X-specific resources, and a script for building a compressed tarball in html
+    contains macOS-specific resources, and a script for building a compressed tarball in html

   linux